Connect with More People Using Text Blast Services

-SMS technology is by far the most preferred way to send a text blast.
-Due to the fact that 98% of the population possesses the technology needed to receive an SMS text blast, it's the most efficient way to reach everyone.
+SMS technology is by far the most preferred way to send a text blast because it ensures your messages are received by more people.
+In fact, 98% of the population has the technology needed to receive an SMS text blast, making text blasts the most efficient way to reach everyone.

-Some organizations have tried to use messaging apps as a substitute for sending SMS texts.
-The problem with instant messaging apps is the deliverability.
+If you try to use messaging apps to sending SMS texts, you will likely run into issues with deliverability.
 Even the best messaging apps have limits on the number of contacts that can be sent a message at the same time.
-Furthermore, everybody subscribed to receive messages from an organization using a messaging system, like email or instant messages, must have the particular app downloaded and have access to the Internet in order to receive the messages.
+Furthermore, everybody subscribed to receive messages from an organization using a messaging system like email or instant messages must have the app downloaded and also have access to the Internet to receive the messages.

-One of the reasons that emergency services choose to use SMS-based emergency technology is that data networks can get overloaded during crisis situations.
-SMS Messages can still get through when phone calls, emails, and MMS messages may fail.
-Schools, employers´ organizations and hospitals tend to use these services for the same reasons.
+Emergency services choose to use SMS-based emergency technology because data networks can get overloaded during crisis situations.
+Text blasts can still get through when phone calls, emails, and MMS messages may fail.
+Schools, employers´ organizations, and hospitals tend to use these text blast services for the same reasons.